Diman1974/network-telemetry-aggregator/design_note.md

-# Telemetry Aggregator: Scaling and Production Design Note (Requirement 5)
+# Telemetry Aggregator: Scaling and Production Design Note

 This document outlines the scaling characteristics, performance profile, and proposed deployment strategy for the Telemetry Aggregator service.